 Ohio’s annual youth white-tailed deer hunting season gives young hunters the opportunity to pursue the state’s most popular big-game animal on Nov.
 18-19, and it is open to hunters with a youth hunting license and a deer permit.

 During the deer-gun seasons, deer can be hunted with a shotgun, a muzzleloader .38 caliber or larger, a handgun .357 caliber or larger, straight-walled cartridge rifles .357 to .50 caliber, or bows from Monday, Nov.
 27, to Sunday, Dec.
 3, and Dec.
 16-17.
+Of course, a lot of hunters also like to use an air gun to hunt deer.
+If that’s the case, it might be worth looking at Know Prepare Survive’s pick for the best break-barrel air rifle to help you hit more deer.
+It’s important to have a good gun ready for the season!
 Details about deer hunting rules are contained in the 2017-2018 Ohio Hunting and Trapping Regulations, available where licenses are sold or at wildohio.gov.
 Only either-sex permits may be used after Sunday, Nov.
 26, unless hunting in an ODNR Division of Wildlife authorized controlled hunt.

 Ohioans are encouraged to help enforce state wildlife laws by reporting violations to the division’s Turn-In-a-Poacher (TIP) hotline by calling 800-POACHER (762-2437).
 Established in 1982, the TIP program allows individuals to anonymously call toll-free to report wildlife violations.
 The 800-POACHER hotline is open for calls 365 days a year, 24 hours a day.
 Tips concerning wildlife violations can also be submitted at wildohio.gov.
 Tipsters may be eligible to receive a cash award.